danielriosgarza/NutritionOrNature/README.md

 Repository of Figures and scripts used in the manuscript: [Nutrition or nature: disentangling the complex forces shaping prokaryote pan-genomes](https://www.biorxiv.org/content/10.1101/2020.12.14.422685v3)

-Below is a guide to enable readers to reproduce our results:
+Below is a guide to enable readers to reproduce our results.
+The sripts depend on python3 and 2.7, cobrapy, gurobi, numpy, sklearn, and scipy.

 1) The environment ball: